 As the acquisition finance availed by an FOCC by way of NCDs is domestic debt, this debt can be secured by Indian assets of the FOCC.
 Security on Indian assets of the target will be subject to financial assistance rules.
-However, prior approval of the RBI is required for creation of pledge on the shares of the FOCC held by the non-resident shareholder to secure the NCDs.
+However, prior approval of the RBI is required to create a pledge on the shares from the FOCC held by the non-resident shareholder to secure the NCDs.

 Domestic Acquisition Finance

-Acquisition finance by an Indian entity by way of NCDs or loans from NBFCs is domestic debt and this debt can be secured by Indian assets of the acquirer and the Indian group companies of the acquirer.
+Acquisition finance by an Indian entity by way of NCDs or loans from NBFCs is domestic debt, and can be secured by the Indian assets of the acquirer and the Indian group companies of the acquirer.

 Generally, the following perfection requirements exist in relation to the security created on the assets of an Indian company:

 See 5.2 Form Requirements for various security perfection and registration requirements.
-Further, any security created under the ODI Guidelines will also need to be reported to the RBI through the authorised dealer bank in the form prescribed under the ODI Guidelines.
+Further, any security created under the New OI Guidelines will also need to be reported to the RBI through the authorised dealer bank in the form prescribed under the New OI Guidelines.

 Generally, upstream security can be provided by an Indian company for the indebtedness of its Indian holding company, subject to compliance with the provisions of the Companies Act.
-See the discussion in 5.6 Other Restrictions in relation to shareholder resolutions and common directors that will need to be complied with for creation of any such security.
+See the discussion in 5.6 Other Restrictions in relation to shareholder resolutions and common directors that will need to be complied with to create any such security.
 The creation of upstream security by an Indian company for financing availed by an offshore holding company is restricted under the FEMA.

 However, upstream security on the assets of the target (which is not a private company) may not be possible for a debt used to acquire the shares of the target.
 See the discussion in 5.5 Financial Assistance.